 Multiple sclerosis affects nearly half a million people in the United States and 2.5 million worldwide.

-It’s unpredictable and can be disabling, leading to tens of thousands of deaths each year.
+It’s unpredictable and can be disabling,

 Although there’s no known cure, there are multiple medications used to treat multiple sclerosis (MS) currently available on the market.